 - Go to your domain registrar and create a new TXT record for your domain, based on your copied DNS information.

-- After you register the domain, on the domain's page in Azure Active Directory, select Verify.
-Once the domain status is Verified, you can use the domain across all your Azure AD configurations, including Application Proxy.
+- After you register the domain, on the domain's page in Microsoft Entra ID, select Verify.
+Once the domain status is Verified, you can use the domain across all your Microsoft Entra configurations, including Application Proxy.

-For more detailed instructions, see Add your custom domain name using the Azure Active Directory portal.
+For more detailed instructions, see Add your custom domain name using the Microsoft Entra admin center.

 Configure an app to use a custom domain

 To publish your app through Application Proxy with a custom domain: